What is Cost Plus Pricing?

 - Cost-plus pricing may not encourage management to strategize consistently to keep up with the pace of competition because it always acknowledges price with profit and does not give incentives to reduce costs.

 - The method is unjustifiable when a business deals with innovation and design.
-In such cases, the incentives to improve are overridden as market demand, and customer satisfaction takes priority.
+In such cases, the incentives to improve are overridden by market demand, and customer satisfaction takes priority.

 Conclusion

-Cost-plus pricing is one of the most used as well as the simplest pricing strategies in businesses.
+Cost-plus pricing is one of the most used and simplest pricing strategies in businesses.
 The method has its advantages and disadvantages.
 For example, it often becomes difficult for the manufacturing businesses to equate production and demand such that the production schedule is profitable.

-The primary disadvantage of this pricing strategy is that it ignores the competitor’s profit margins and takes into account only the mark-up that the business/company/manufacturer focuses on.
+The primary disadvantage of this pricing strategy is that it ignores the competitor's profit margins and only considers the mark-up that the business/company/manufacturer focuses on.
 To tackle such situations, costing departments should always include competition and various aspects of sustainability and profitability in the mark-up or premium above cost price.
 Nevertheless, cost-plus pricing can help take deeper insights into businesses and develop consistencies and profits.